rbshaffer/gpo_tools/README.md

                      host = 'localhost', update_stewart_meta = True)
 ```

 ``db``, ``user``, and ``password`` should give valid credentials to an empty, preestablished PostgreSQL database, created through the method of your chosing and hosted by ``host`` (``localhost`` for most users).
 If PostgreSQL is not already available on your machine, installation instructions for OSX and Windows are available [here](https://www.postgresql.org/download/macosx/) and [here](https://www.postgresql.org/download/windows/).
-You can create a new database using many methods, but the [createdb](https://www.postgresql.org/docs/9.1/static/app-createdb.html) command line utility may be easiest.
+You can create a new database using many methods, but the [createdb](https://www.postgresql.org/docs/9.1/static/app-createdb.html) command line utility is likely easiest.